apapazisis/docker-compose/README.md

 - MYSQL_ROOT_PASSWORD=secret

 Folder: db
-- Can include a dump.sql file which will be imported when docjer-compose up -d
+- Can include a dump.sql file which will be imported when docker-compose up -d

 Folder: db -> persist
 - It keeps the database so that if docker-compose build the database will not be lost